 In some cases, GDPR compliance will build on existing measures that many organisations adopt as a matter of good practice or to comply with national laws, such as the Privacy Act 1988 (Australia), the Personal Data Protection Act (Singapore), the Personal Data (Privacy) Ordinance (Hong Kong) and the Cybersecurity Law (Mainland China).

 With the appropriate data protection compliance framework in place, not only will you be able to avoid significant fines and reputational damage but you will also be able to show customers that you are trustworthy and responsible, and derive added value from the data you hold.

-The Regulation places much stronger controls on the processing of special categories of personal data.
+Personal data is any information relating to an identified or identifiable natural person (data subject).
+The GDPR places much stronger controls on the processing of special categories of personal data than the DPA 1998 did.
 The inclusion of genetic and biometric data is new.

 The GDPR does not merely apply to organisations located in the EU.
 If a company in the Asia-Pacific region processes personal data through a business establishment in the EU or in the course of one of the following activities, it must comply with the Regulation:

 - Offers goods or services to people in the EU.
 Simply being able to access the company's website from the EU will not be sufficient to trigger the application of the GDPR, however.
 For the Regulation to apply, the company must clearly intend to offer services to individuals located in the EU.

 - Monitors the behaviour of individuals in the EU.
 This includes a host of activities, from tracking Internet users, such as through advertising technology platforms, to profiling and analysing their preferences, behaviours and attitudes.